 • Aegis Living at Ravenna - The project is a three-story senior retirement home.
 The project will include assisted living, memory care and short term care.
-It is located in the Ravenna neighborhood in the City of Seattle and is expected to be complete in 2018.
+It is located in the Ravenna neighborhood in the City of Seattle and was completed in 2018.